huiyuyie/recipe_calories/README.md

 **Hyperparameter used**
 - `alpha`: This parameter controls the regularization strength.
 We searched over [0.01, 0.1, 1.0, 10.0, 100.0], which is a log-scale grid that covers a wide range of possible regularization values.
 Using a range that spans multiple magnitudes helps ensure that we find an appropriate balance between bias and variance.
 If `alpha` is too low, the model may overfit the training data; if `alpha` is too high, the model may underfit and ignore important signals.

-- We used GridSearchCV to search for the bset value of `alpha` based on 5-fold cross validation.
+- We used GridSearchCV to search for the best value of `alpha` based on 5-fold cross validation.
 This method splits the training data into five parts, trains the model on four and validates on the fifth, repeating this process and average the results.

 - The metric we used here is `neg_mean_squared_error`, since GridSearchCV always tries to maximize the scoring metric, and the lower MSE is, the better predictions were made.
 To make this compatible, using the negative of MSE that will be maximized here is equivalent to minimizing MSE.
 By using the negative of MSE, GridSearchCV effectively finds the model with the lowest MSE, which means the best regression performance.